A specific form

 - Final Fantasy Tactics Advance and A2 base random encounters on your clan's average level, which can be exploited, by having a bunch of low level people in your clan, with a few high level people that you generally use.

 - Final Fantasy VIII was the Trope Codifier for RPGs.
-It matched a monster's level to your party's level, with the monsters automatically learning new (more dangerous) techniques.
+It matched a monster's level to your party's level, with the monsters automatically learning new (more dangerous) techniques (This was made tougher than it needed to be by the fact that the calculation was made by the party's average level, and the protagonist almost always being in the party).
 Savvy players figured out that using the "card" ability allowed the player to defeat enemies without collecting the base Experience Points, thus enabling their characters to grow more powerful (from the other victory spoils) while enemies remained the same.
 However, a number of rare items are more difficult to acquire in this way.
 The 'LV UP' and "LV DOWN' abilities allow you to forcefully change a monster's level to whatever range gives them the item you want.

 - Final Fantasy Tactics bases non-story battles on your party's levels, which can be a problem, because while monsters gain almost all of their stats from leveling up, humans, especially melee fighters, gain most of their stats from equipment.